oracle/oci-utils/doc/oci_api.md

 within a timeout (default 60sec) then an OCISDKError exception is raised.
 The set_sdk_call_timeout(timeout) method can be used to change the default timeout.
 A timeout value of 0 means wait forever.
-The timeout can be change in configuration create a config file in /etc/oci-utils.conf.d that says:
+The timeout can be changed in configuration create a config file in /etc/oci-utils.conf.d that says:
     [ocid]
     sdk_lock_timeout = <number>